perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Next Version

-- Changes:
+- New Features:
     - Updated Scribble settings:
-        - Added all languages supported by ML Kit.
+        - Added all of the ML Kit supported languages.
         - Rearranging language precedence is now done by drag & drop.
-        - Added proper install status for languages and the ability to re-download on the spot.
+        - Added proper install statuses and the ability to re-download on the spot.

-- New Features:
-    - Option to hide status bar (Access it in `Settings` -> `Customization` -> `Status Bar`)
+    - Option to hide status bar in home screen.
+(Access it in `Settings` -> `Customization` -> `Status Bar`)

-- Workarounds:
+- Bug Fixes/Workarounds:
     - Disabled language delete button while downloading & deleting to avoid getting ghost installs.
     - Fixed an issue where some notifications can crash the launcher.